3 Best Hiking Trails in Madison, WI

 Since 1932

-UW-Madison Arboretum encompasses 1,200 acres dedicated to science and community.
+UW-Madison Arboretum encompasses 1,260 acres that are dedicated to science and community.
 This Arboretum is home to some of the world's oldest and most diverse collections of preserved ecological ecosystems.
-The Arboretum features tallgrass and shortgrass prairies, oak savannas, woodlands, and wetlands.
-UW-Madison Arboretum offers 17 miles of walking trails and 4 miles of biking roads.
-There are also two garden collections that showcase biodiversity, habitat, beauty, and sustainability.
+This nature haven features tallgrass and shortgrass prairies, oak savannas, woodlands, and wetlands.
+UW-Madison Arboretum also provides 17 miles of walking trails and 4 miles of biking trails.
+This park also includes two garden collections that showcase biodiversity, habitat, beauty, and sustainability.
 The Arboretum's trail system is 5.3 miles long and gains 232 feet in elevation.
 The loop trail typically takes about 1 hour and 45 minutes to complete.
-The Arboretum also provides hundreds of learning and volunteer opportunities for visitors.
-You can spend several hours taking pictures and admiring all the vibrant plants.
+The Arboretum also ensures hundreds of learning and volunteer opportunities for visitors.

 Reviews | Play Video | Write a Review